k3shav17/notes/Java/java_notes.md

 - The default constructor initializes the instance variables declared in the class.
 When class has only constructors with parameters then the compiler does not create a default constructor.

-**Static** : Wherever a method or variable is declared with static keyword then that method or variable belongs to that class itself instead of the instance of the class.
+**Static** : Whenever a method or variable is declared with static keyword then that method or variable belongs to that class itself instead of the instance of the class.
 Hence these methods can be accessed directly with the help of class without creating an object.Static keyword allows the JVM to access the main method without creating an object.

 Main() : Main method in java is the entry point for the JVM into the program.
 JVM launches the program by invoking the main method.